civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/icons.md

 ## Re-generating icons library

-Icons library is generated from provided files and stored in `icon_library.twig` file to avoid constant re-compilation.
+Icons library is generated from provided files and stored in `icon_library.generated.twig` file to avoid constant re-compilation.

-After you have finished including the icons you wish to use in your child theme, run the script below to update the contents of `icon_library.twig`:
+After you have finished including the icons you wish to use in your child theme, run the script below to update the contents of `icon_library.generated.twig`:

     npm run generate-icon-library